 Community!
 We crave it.
 We thrive on it.
 We will go to great lengths to acquire its benefits.
 Virtually everyone is interested in some form of community.
-It is the way we are designed and fashioned, spiritually, and even biologically.
+It is the way we are designed and fashioned, inside and out, body and soul.

-Seems like most historical records of community are downright depressing.
-Not necessarily because they are inaccurate or biased, but because they presuppose not community, not even unity in general, but discord, division and the western worldview of man: that he is impossible.
-That he is “fallen” and must become a part of what Darwin referred to as, ”The survival of the fittest.”
+Most historical records of community are downright depressing… Not necessarily because they are inaccurate or biased, but because they do not presuppose community, not even unity in general, but discord, division and the western worldview of man: that he is impossible, “fallen,” and must become a part of what Darwin referred to as, ”The survival of the fittest.”

 The people of God began with the family of Adam and eventually grew into the spiritual reality of Christ’s “New Covenant.”
 God gave his order of community to Adam, furthered it through his prophets, and then culminated it through his own incarnation on earth, as Christ.
 The Orthodox Christians make up this New Covenant people.
 We are the expansion of God’s community.
 This is what Christ spoke of throughout the gospel: that he is the Sheppard and we are the people of his pasture.
 He empowered the Jewish community to become a new community, where, as St Paul the Apostle says, “there is neither Jew nor Greek… “ The ethnic and legal aspects to God’s community are now subjected to the spiritual and expansive (evangelistic) aspects of God’s community.